Alex Ross (music critic): Life and career

 Alex Ross was born on January 12, 1968, in Washington, D.C.
 He attended the Potomac School in McLean, Virginia and St. Albans School in Washington, DC, graduating in 1986.
 He was a 1990 graduate of Harvard University, where he studied under composer Peter Lieberson and was a DJ on the classical and underground rock departments of the college radio station, WHRB.
 During his time at Harvard he first began music criticism, writing reviews for Fanfare, a classical music magazine.

 From 1992 to 1996 Ross was a music critic at The New York Times.
 He also wrote for The New Republic, Slate, the London Review of Books, Lingua Franca, Fanfare and Feed.
 He first contributed to The New Yorker in 1993 and became a staff writer in 1996, succeeding Paul Griffiths.
+As of 2021, Ross and Justin Davidson at New York are the only classical music critics who write regularly for a general-interest American magazine.

-The music critic Edward Rothstein describes him as "trying to restore critical vigour by loosening the boundaries isolating the classical tradition from the world of politics and popular culture".
-Ross maintains a popular classical music blog, The Rest is Noise.
-The musicologist Lars Helgert described the blog as "among the most highly regarded web resources for classical music criticism".
+The music critic Edward Rothstein has said that Ross tries "to restore critical vigour by loosening the boundaries isolating the classical tradition from the world of politics and popular culture".
+Ross maintains a popular classical music blog, The Rest is Noise, which the musicologist Lars Helgert called "among the most highly regarded web resources for classical music criticism".

 His first book, The Rest Is Noise: Listening to the Twentieth Century, a cultural history of music since 1900, was released in the U.S. in 2007 by Farrar, Straus and Giroux and in the U.K. in 2008.
 The book received widespread critical praise in the U.S., garnering a National Book Critics Circle Award, a spot on The New York Times list of the ten best books of 2007, and a finalist citation for the Pulitzer Prize in general nonfiction.
 It was also shortlisted for the 2008 Samuel Johnson Prize for nonfiction.
 His second book, Listen to This, was released in the U.S. in September 2010 by Farrar, Straus and Giroux and was published in the U.K. in November 2010.
 In September 2020, his third book, Wagnerism, came out.

 Ross married director Jonathan Lisecki in Canada in 2006.
 He is now based in New York City, living in Chelsea, Manhattan.